 We don't have a storefront, office, or clubhouse.
-You could say our office is the rink during practice times, and we skate at two different locations.
-In the Denver metro area, our home is Apex Arena in Arvada, and in Colorado Springs we're at World Arena Ica hall.
+You could say our office is the rink during practice times, and we skate at the World Arena Ice Hall in Colorado Springs, Colorado - an official U.S. Olympic Training Site!

 See our home page for location specifics.

-Our basic drop-in rate is $20/session plus $5 for skate rental.
-Club membership ($75/year per household) gives you options beyond that, like season ice passes ($300 for 25 sessions), 10-session punch cards ($150), plus season-long skate rental plans.
+Our basic drop-in rate is $30/session plus $10 for skate rental.
+Club membership ($125/year for single skaters, $50/year for each additional family member) gives you options beyond that, like season ice passes, 10-session punch cards, plus season-long skate rental plans.
 Discounts are available for multi-skater families.
 Monthly payment plans are available for season ice passes.
 Terms and conditions apply.

-See our latest schedule of fees & dues.
+Please contact one of our Board members for our latest schedule of fees and dues.

 Membership in Colorado Gold is really for everybody, but we give newcomers the opportunity to explore the sport before committing.
 Skate up to five drop-in sessions with us to see if this is something you want to tackle.
-After that, annual club membership ($75 per household) is required.
-Membership is the key to getting the best ice time rates.
+After that, annual club membership is required.
+Membership keeps the club strong, and it's your key to getting the best ice time rates.

-Five sessions is also the limit set by US Speedskating, the sport's national governing body and our liability insurance provider.
+Five drop-in sessions is also the limit set by US Speedskating, the sport's national governing body and our liability insurance provider.
 Beyond Colorado Gold membership, USS membership is also required in order for you to be covered under our liability policy.
-First Year USS membership is only $30/year.
-Returning skater memberships are $55/year for the Club Competitor/Recreational level, and $95/year for the National Competitor level.
+US Speedskating does offer First Year memberships at a discounted rate.
+Returning skater memberships are available for both the Club Competitor/Recreational level and for the National Competitor level.

-We don't have such a requirement, but you'll have more fun if you come to us with some amount of experience on hockey or figure skates.
+Whether or not you’ve taken classes, you'll have more fun and everyone will be more safe if you come to us with some amount of experience on hockey or figure skates.
 You should be well past clinging to the side boards--that's the least safe place to be during practice.
 You should be able to get from the ice entrance to the middle of the rink under your own power quickly enough to not be a hazard to the skaters who are "on track."
+There are times when we have full-grown adults circling the track at over 20 miles per hour, so collisions are to be avoided at all costs.

 Also keep in mind that speedskates are quite different from hockey and figure skates, so they present unique challenges.
 They don't really make the best skates for total beginners.